 How do you see the role of private players in bringing a change in the Indian education system?

-Public Private partnership is coming up but we should think of only in higher education.
-If we think of public-private partnership in school, then the course fees are usually high and people in the villages with very low income would not be able to afford to send their children to such schools.
+Public Private partnership is coming up, but we should think of it only in higher education.
+If we think of it in school, then rural students will not be able to attend due to high fees.

 What is the ultimate dream for your university?

 To make a university it takes hundreds of years.
-We are planning to have culture and heritage beside the traditional courses which every university has got.
-We are thinking of giving more emphasis on fine arts, painting, dance and Manipuri department.
+We are planning to incorporate culture and heritage in the our curriculum beside the traditional courses which every university has got.
+We are thinking of giving more emphasis on fine arts, painting, dance and Manipuri language.

 What is the USP of your university?

-In North-East India, our university is the first with BBA and Masters in Physical Education, and we made this syllabus after having looked into our sports talents, so that the Manipuri boys and the girls excel in sports.
-We are trying to put academic input also to our sports area.
+In North-East India, our university is the first with BBA and Masters in Physical Education courses, and we designed this syllabus after having looked into our sports talents, so that our students excel in sports.
+We are also trying to incorporate academic input to our sports.
 Others are agriculture and dance.
-We also have Department of Manipuri is working and is contributing very hard to spread the Manipuri language so that people can know our culture and language not only in India but in the other countries also.
+We have Department of Manipuri working and has been contributing in spreading the language so that people can know our culture and language not only in India but in the other countries as well.
 Apart from these, we have a department in life science, biotechnology and chemistry.
-So, all these are the USP of our university and we are doing very well in these areas.